Real estate syndications bring together investors such as these folks.

 Real estate syndications vs. REITs

-Real estate investment opportunities with real estate syndications have a number of pros and cons when compared to REITs.
-REITs, also known as real estate investment trusts, are companies that purchase or lease rental properties and rent them out.
-Investors put funds into REITs and receive a return on profits from rental income.
+Real estate investing with real estate syndications has many pros and cons when compared to multifamily REITs.
+REITs, also known as real estate investment trusts, that purchase or lease rental properties and rent them out.
+Passive investors put funds into REITs and receive a return on profits from rental income.

 Let’s take a look at the similarities and differences between syndications and REITs: